The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Members of the Mortgage Review Board review each mortgage loan denial to determine if the basis of the denial was property location.
 Based on the information presented, members vote to agree with the denial or to recommend the lender reconsider the loan denial.

 Neither the applicant nor the lender is present during the Mortgage Review Board meeting.
 You can submit written material related to your application.
 These written materials will be included in the presented loan package.
 The decision is based on the information contained in the loam package and any other relevant information presented by you or the lender.

 The Mortgage Review Board reviews most appeals within 45 days of receipt.

 This ends the matter at the Mortgage Review Board Level.
 Massachusetts law allows you the ability to seek judicial review of the decision.
 You may also choose to bring a civil action under Massachusetts General Laws Chapter 183, section 64.

 If you still believe you there was discrimination based on the property location, or on a basis that is arbitrary or unsupported by a reasonable analysis of the lending risks associated with a residential mortgage, you may bring a civil action in the district court or housing court (where applicable) of the county the lender is located in.

 If you believe that your loan application was denied on a prohibited basis (i.e. on the basis of race, color, religion, national origin, ethnic origin, sex, marital status, age, income derived from public assistance, sexual orientation or handicap) you may proceed independently of the Mortgage Review Board by contacting the Massachusetts Commission Against Discrimination.

-If you have additional questions regarding the Mortgage Review Boards or the appeal process, please contact the Division of Banks at (617) 956-1500.
-Outside the Metropolitan Boston area, call 1-800-495-BANK (2265) or write to:
+If you have additional questions about the Mortgage Review Board or the appeal process, contact the Division of Banks (DOB).
+You may also write to the DOB at the address below.

 Mortgage Review Boards